flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

         ![EFB-Reverse-Idle](../../assets/flypad/throttle-calibration/EFB-Reverse-Idle.jpg "EFB-Reverse-Idle"){loading=lazy}

         !!! info ""
             Notice how the blue bar (current throttle position) is between two  green lines.
-These green lines are your dead zone or dead band for the detent.
+These green lines are your deadband range for the detent.
 As long as the blue bar is between them, the throttle reads this as the corresponding detent (in this case **Reverse Idle**).
 If you move the throttle outside these green bars they become gray as you now no longer are in the corresponding detent.

-            You can enlarge the dead band by increasing the value above the "Set From Throttle" button.
+            You can enlarge the deadband by increasing the value above the "Set From Throttle" button.
 Currently this is 0.05 - set it as required which will move the green lines down/up.

-Usually the default values are sufficient.
+            **Usually the default values are sufficient.**

     #### Idle